ciccalab/SIMPLI/README.md

-# SIMPLI: Single-cell Identification from Multiplexed Images
+# SIMPLI: Single-cell Identification from MultiPLexed Images

-SIMPLI is a image processing pipeline for the analysis of highly multiplexed histological imaging data.
+SIMPLI is a platform agnostic pipeline for the analysis of highly multiplexed histological imaging data.
-SIMPLI can perform:

-1. **Raw-data processing.**
-2. **Single-cell analysis:**
-  + Cell segmentation.
-  + Cell phenotyping:
-    + Unsupervised clustering.
-    + Expression thresholding.
-  + Spatial analysis:
-    + Homotypic interactions.
-    + Heterotypic interactions.
-3. **Pixel-based analysis.**

 <img src="assets/Fig1.png" width="829" height="500">